UkuRenekKronbergs/TerraForge-Procedural-World-Generator/README.md

     }
 }
 ```

-## Troubleshooting

-### Terrain not generating
-- Ensure `bAutoGenerate` is enabled
-- Check that `NoiseScale` is not zero
-- Verify `TerrainWidth` and `TerrainHeight` are positive

-### Water not visible
-- Check that `WaterLevel` is within view
-- Ensure `WaterMaterial` is assigned
-- Verify the water actor is not below the terrain

-### Day/night cycle not working
-- Ensure `bAutoProgress` is enabled
-- Check that `CycleSpeed` is greater than zero
-- Verify the `DirectionalLightActor` reference is set (if using external light)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.